 Personal data

-An individual’s confidentiality is protected by the Data Protection Act and, from 25th May 2018, the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) and the Privacy and Electronic Communications Regulations 2016 (PECR).
+An individual’s confidentiality is protected by The Data Protection Act 2018 (formerly the General Data Protection Regulation (GDPR)) (Regulation (EU) 2016/679) and the Privacy and Electronic Communications Regulations 2016 (PECR).

 Personal data (including title, name, address, postcode, telephone number and email address) supplied by members to the Woodcote Conservation Group will be kept on file and stored securely.
 Paper copies of membership application forms will also be kept securely or securely destroyed after processing.